matvlanc/stackoverflow/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.
+An small change in order to verify the link!

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+**For this project, I was interestested in using Stack Overflow data from 2017 to better understand:**

 1. How other developers suggested breaking into the field (what education to pursue)?
 2. What factors about an individual contributed to salary?